score-partners/score.partners/guides/community-add-calendar.md

 ![](https://i.imgur.com/GKKXg3Q.png)

 Congratulations!
-The SCORE.community event calender is imported!
+You can now view the SCORE.community calender in your calender!